cgrymala/post-content-shortcodes/readme.txt

 = How do I use this plugin? =

 To display the content of a single post within another post, you want to use the `[post-content]` shortcode.
-To display the content of the post with an ID of 25, the usage would look like:
+To display the content of the post with an ID of 25 and a slug of 'this-is-my-cool-post', the usage would look like:

 `
 [post-content id=25]
+`

+or

+`
+[post-content post_name="this-is-my-cool-post"]
 `

 To display a list of posts within another post, you want to use the `[post-list]` shortcode.
 To display a list of all pages (post_type=page) on this site, the usage would look like: